HAVE YOU RECENTLY SAID ANY OF THE FOLLOWING?

 - "I guess I'm getting old because I have pain when I do this."

 - "My arthritis is acting up."

 - "I don't know why I am stiff and sore."

-Invisible injuries are workers' compensation injuries that can be caused by repeated work activities, including physical or emotional stress, over short periods of time or longer periods.
-Very strenuous activities and also minor activities that are very repetitive can cause these injuries.
-Common causes of repetitive stress injuries include typing, data entry, repetitive equipment operations, packaging, assembly, pushing, pulling, lifting, carrying, twisting, overheard work, kneeling, bending and stooping.
+These symptoms might be a Workers' Compensation injury that was caused by repeated work activities.
+Strenuous activities as well as minor activities that are repetitive can cause these injuries.
+Common causes of repetitive stress injuries include typing, data entry, repetitive equipment operations, packaging, assembly, pushing, pulling, lifting, carrying, twisting, overhead work, kneeling, bending and stooping.

-Another invisible work injury is when a pre-existing medical condition or diagnosis has been made worse by work.
+Another invisible work injury is a pre-existing medical condition or diagnosis which has been made worse by your work activities.

 Invisible injuries can occur when work causes any of these conditions to become worse: